 - Table: Orders → Fields: Order ID, Status, Amount

-If your database is already live, say so.
-Rocket won’t auto-detect the schema unless you explain it. -
+- Describe your setup If your database is already live, say so.
+Rocket will not auto-detect the schema unless you explain it.

-“Create a Users page showing Name and Email, and an Orders page showing Status and Amount.” -
+- List the pages you want Tell Rocket exactly what you need.
+Example: “Create a Users page showing Name and Email, and an Orders page showing Status and Amount.”

 - One for your internal dashboard

-- Don’t push when: Your schema already includes everything you need.
+- Do not push when: Your schema already includes everything you need.

 - Supabase now has a new field: Phone number.

-- App B also connects to this database, but doesn’t yet show the field.
+- App B also connects to this database, but does not yet show the field.

 - In App B, prompt Rocket: “Update Users page to show Phone number.”